Tap to get financing

 • Disadvantages:

-• Somewhat longer closing times than comparable loans (i.e. Freddie Mac or Fannie Mae multifamily loans)
+• Much longer closing times than comparable loans (i.e. Freddie Mac or Fannie Mae multifamily loans) to the tune of nine months to a year

 • Can require a lot of documentation, including appraisals, market studies, and environmental reports